MirandaMG20/total_recall/README.md

 - Add the string "Bob Marley" to the beginning of the array.
 - Remove the string of your choice from the end of the array.
 - Reverse this array using `Array.prototype.reverse()`.
 - Did you mutate the array?
+Yes
   What does mutate mean?
+The original array is modified.
   Did the .reverse()method return anything?
+It reversed the elements